gvko/transaction-syncing-service/README.md

 And that's it.

-This command will prepare and run everything needed:
+This command will prepare docker containers and run everything needed:

 * build the API server image
 * start its container
 * start the DB container
 * run the DB migrations to create the needed tables

-The events sync will start the moment the server is up and running.
+The transactions sync will start the moment the server is up and running.

 ### Manual start